Syncano/syncano-android/README.md

 ## Usage examples
 ---

-Here are few examples of how to use android-syncano library.
+Here are few examples of how to use Syncano's Android library.

-#### Get syncano object instance
+#### Create Syncano object instance

 (This will be used to send requests to your instance of Syncano via HTTP interface.
 Pass your own Syncano domain here, along with your generated API Key):